rackerlabs/technical-blog/_posts/2014-10-22-introducing-golang-sdk-gophercloud.md

   - gophercloud
 ---

-In our constant strive to serve developers, we are proud to announce the initial public release of [gophercloud](https://github.com/rackspace/gophercloud/). gophercloud is a [Go](http://golang.org) OpenStack&trade;-first SDK with Rackspace specific support.
+In our constant strive to serve developers, we are proud to announce the initial public release of [Gophercloud](https://github.com/rackspace/gophercloud/). gophercloud is a [Go](http://golang.org) OpenStack&trade;-first SDK with Rackspace specific support.
 What that means to you as a user is that you'll be able to use it with the Rackspace cloud out of the box; and as developer, it means that's readily extensible for other OpenStack cloud providers.

 <!-- more -->

-Initially gophercloud supports the following services:
+Initially Gophercloud supports the following services:

  - Compute
  - Object Storage